 Joe’s time at the Ranch started nearly 18 years ago when he worked with now unit manager Scott Waters in a different industry entirely.

-“When I became at Wilson house about 18 years ago I was still working part-time in the night club industry.
+“When I came to Wilson house about 18 years ago I was still working part-time in the night club industry.
 Joe had previously mentioned he also is a hairstylist, and I asked him if he'd be interested in coming to Ranch Ehrlo to cut some of our guys hair,” Scott recalled.
 “He was more than eager to come in, he was excellent with all the participants!”

 The rest, as they say, is history.
-Joe has worked with participants in more than five group homes in our southern programs, and as soon as COVID-19 restrictions were lifted, he was welcomed back into the fold.
+Duarte has worked with participants in more than five group homes in our southern programs, and as soon as COVID-19 restrictions were temporarily lifted last summer, he was welcomed back into the fold.

 “(The participants) have come to understand that even though I’m not staff, I’m still to be treated with the respect that they treat the staff with – and possibly even a little more, because … I’m from their neighbourhood, I’ve gone to their schools, I have Indigenous heritage.
 From that point on, they connect with me, and it doesn’t matter whether it’s a male or a female, there’s always something that we can talk about,” Joe explained.